-- 2. Monitoring: The CEO or designee shall monitor each Probation school's implementation of the final plan and obtain regular reports detailing the progress the school makes toward implementation of the plan and the correction of its educational deficiencies. - 3.
+- 2. Monitoring: The CEO or designee shall monitor each Probation school's implementation of the final plan and the progress the school makes toward implementation of the plan and the correction of its educational deficiencies. - 3.
 Additional Corrective Measures: Schools placed on Probation that, after at least one year, fail to make adequate progress in correcting deficiencies are subject to the following actions by the approval of the Board, after an opportunity for a hearing: - a.
 Ordering new local school council elections; - b.
 Removing and replacing the principal; - c.
 Replacement of faculty members, subject to the provisions of Section 24A-5 of the Illinois School Code: - d.
-Reconstitution of the attendance center and replacement and reassignment by the Chief Executive Officer of all employees of the attendance center; - e.
+Reconstitution of the attendance center and replacement and reassignment by the CEO of all employees of the attendance center; - e.
 Intervention under Section 34-8.4 of the Illinois School Code; - f.
-Closing of the school; or - g.
-Any other action authorized under Section 34-8.3 of the Illinois School Code
+Operating an attendance center as a contract turnaround school; - g.
+Closing of the school; or - h.
+Any other action authorized under Section 34-8.3 of the Illinois School Code.